AMLA- Phyllanthus emblica

 Amla is also known to be a rich source of chromium.
 Chromium is a micro mineral which helps in production of insulin aiding in better functioning of the pancreas in response to the excess sugars consumed.
 Thus Amla acts as a natural remedy for Diabetes.

 Amla in Calcium Absorption:

 Amla also helps in Calcium absorption in a positive way.
-It helps in maintain our teeth, bones and nals.
+It helps in maintaining our teeth, bones and nails.
 It also provides luscious hair.
-Thus consuming amla can proves us various skin related benefits.
+Thus consuming amla can prove to us various skin related benefits.

 Amla in Heart Health: